10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - Create user segments based on any combination and actions taken on your site or app.

-- As Heap tracks and records every click that happened in your app, it creates a whopping amount of data points that need additional time to filter out.
+- As Heap tracks and records every click that happens in your app, it creates a whopping amount of data points that need additional time to filter out.

 - It costs a pretty penny.